Celebrate Courage – Ghosts of Violence

-Celebrate Courage is an award-winning national youth educational initiative developed by Atlantic Ballet Theatre of Canada to address epidemic levels of youth dating violence.
+Celebrate Courage is an award-winning national youth educational initiative developed by Atlantic Ballet Atlantique Canada to address epidemic levels of youth dating violence.
 The program represents a new model for engaging young men and women to build healthy relationships and to understand and participate in reducing dating violence in urban and rural centres in Canada.

 The project integrates an original professional multi-media performance on violence against girls and women, entitled Ghosts of Violence, in a collaborative interactive setting in partnership with service providers and includes: the performance; a social marketing community education campaign; unique educational tools/resources for teachers, and youth leaders; and direct access to service providers and community resources.
 By increasing access to services, fostering dialogue in an interactive and artistic environment, providing direct on-site education and educational tools we are building capacity of communities and young men and women to participate in improving healthy relationships.

 Celebrate Courage is being implemented in cooperation with a broad base of partners including: the RCMP – National Crime Prevention, the Canadian Nurses Association, the Canadian Association of Social Workers and women’s justice and social agencies in every Province of Canada.

 Once the play [ballet] really started, people were putting their cell phones away.
 People were laying back and just grasping the idea of WOW!
 This play is really touching your soul.
 It’s really showing you what you could be going through or what others are going through.

 -High School Student